deven-org/boiler/README.md

 - Text Input
 - Toggle Switch

-> Note: if you use any of those components, make sure that you either haven't removed the icons they use from the project, or replaced missing icons with yours.
+> Note: If you use any of those components, make sure that you either haven't removed the icons they use from the project, or replaced missing icons with yours.

 To remove any icon, sinmply navigate to `/icon-set` folder, delete icons you don't need in all resolutions and run: